dwp/queue-triage/core/message-classification/README.md

 * Classifies the message using a set of Predicates
 * Performs one or more Actions

-Message Classifiers contain a `FailedMessagePredicate` and a `FailedMessageAction`.
+A Message Classifier contains a `FailedMessagePredicate` and a `FailedMessageAction`.

 #### Message Classifier with single Predicate and Action